10 Subtle Signs You Could Have Congestive Heart Failure

 With heart failure treatment, you feel incredibly better

-Once you seek medical help, it’s your physician’s job to determine the underlying cause of the disorder and plan the right treatment—a job made more difficult by the fact that these symptoms are also caused by so many other conditions (including respiratory infection and COPD).
+Once you seek medical help, it’s your physician’s job to determine the underlying cause of the disorder and plan the right treatment—a job made more difficult by the fact that these CHF symptoms can also be caused by other conditions (including respiratory infection, an enlarged heart and COPD).
 The good news is that medication works very well to improve the quality of life and extend the life span.
 “The progress in the treatment of heart failure over the past 20 years has been nothing short of remarkable,” says Dr. Fonarow.
 “There are now extremely effective medications that can help prevent the disease from getting worse and dramatically improve survival.”
 Next, check out these 30 other ways to reduce your own risk of heart disease.